 This post may contain affiliate links, which means if you click through and purchase something using my links, I receive a small commission.
 You can click here to read my disclosure policy ?
 Thank you!

 When you’re new to camping, the logistics of camping can seem confusing – and expensive!
 What do you actually need to buy when you’re go camping?
 What’s a waste of money?
-No question is more important than the question of your sleeping bag (oh, okay, and food!
-Check out Survival Cooking for supplies) Having the right sleeping bag for camping can make or break your entire trip – it’s really the difference between waking up refreshed and ready for fun, or waking up grumpy and heading home early.
+No question is more important than the question of your sleeping bag (oh, okay, and the camping food!
+Check out Amazon for camping supplies) Having the right sleeping bag for camping can make or break your entire trip – it’s really the difference between waking up refreshed and ready for fun, or waking up grumpy and heading home early.

 So I’ve been evaluating sleeping bags informally ever since I was probably about 6 or 7.
-In this beginner’s guide to camping: the best sleeping bags, I’ve included my informal opinions with expert opinions and tons of review to find you the best camping sleeping bags out there.
+In this beginner’s guide to camping, I’ve included my informal opinions with expert opinions and tons of review to find you the best camping sleeping bags out there.

 Disagree or want to add to any of these sleeping bags?
 Let me know!
 I’d love to add some reader-tested and approved sleeping bags to this list!

 Criteria on Evaluating the Best Sleeping Bags for Camping

 One, I’m insanely picky.
 When it comes to sleep, I am so picky.
 Imagine I’m clapping as I say that, because I am truly the pickiest person you’ll meet when it comes to camp-sleeping.
 Blow up queen beds (or single beds) don’t cut it for me – inevitably, they get a snag or a tiny hole in them, and you end up on the floor!
 Thanks but no thanks.